mikymaione/FlutterFirebaseVideoCallWebRTC/README.md

 # FlutterFirebaseVideoCallWebRTC
-a Flutter Video Call Demo using WebRTC and Firebase
+a Flutter Video Call Demo using WebRTC, Coturn and Firebase